daveabrock/daveabrock.github.io/_posts/2020-06-17-use-feature-flags-azure-app-config.markdown

 ---
 date: "2020-06-17"
 title: 'Party in the cloud with feature flags and Azure App Configuration'
-subtitle: Learn how to integrate native .NET feature flags with Azure App Configuration.
+description: Learn how to integrate native .NET feature flags with Azure App Configuration.
-share-img: /assets/img/ff-appconfig.png
+image: /assets/img/ff-appconfig.png
 tags: [csharp, dotnet-core, feature-flags]
 ---